playcanvas/webvr/README.md

+# Important: Deprecated
+This project is now deprecated.
+WebVR support for PlayCanvas is now built directly into the engine.
+For more information see the developer documentation: http://developer.playcanvas.com/en/user-manual/vr/

+This repository is kept for legacy reasons and should not be used in new projects.

+---

-# WebVR Support for PlayCanvas
+## WebVR Support for PlayCanvas

 The project contains scripts to run your PlayCanvas application in VR using either a Google Cardboard-style VR headset or (when using special builds of Chrome & Firefox) Oculus Rift and HTC Vive.